esrlabs/openbsw/doc/dev/learning/uds/index.rst

     * - Run Level
       - Component
       - Contexts
-    * - 5
+    * - 4
       - TransportSystem
       - TASK_UDS
-    * - 6
+    * - 5
       - DoCanSystem
       - TASK_CAN
+    * - 5
+      - EthernetSystem
+      - TASK_ETHERNET
+    * - 6
+      - DoipServerSystem
+      - TASK_ETHERNET
     * - 7
       - UdsSystem
       - TASK_UDS

-In this example, CAN provides the transport layer, but note that the separation of UDS from the transport path allows multiple transports to be supported.
+In this example, CAN and Ethernet provide the transport layer.
+Note that the separation of UDS from the transport path allows multiple transports to be supported.
 Take time to study these "System" classes and how they interact.

 UDS over CAN